ibm-cloud-docs/Cloudant/migration/migration-overview.md

 The amount that you can change the throughput capacity is limited to a maximum of 10 units per change with a maximum of one change per hour.
 Notice the "change limit" point on the slider.
 Changes downward are unlimited in size, but still subject to the time limit.
 {: tip}

 You're billed on the highest capacity that is selected in any given hourly window.
 Your database throughput can scale up to deal with seasonal demands and scale down again for the quiet times.
-Your monthly bill is always predictable; upgrades are automatic; and your SLA is [99.99%](http://www-03.ibm.com/software/sla/sladb.nsf/sla/bm?OpenDocument){: new_window}{: external}.
+Your monthly bill is always predictable; upgrades are automatic; and your SLA is [99.99%](http://www-03.ibm.com/software/sla/sladb.nsf/sla/bm?OpenDocument){: external}.

 If you exceed your quota of reads, writes, and global queries in a given second, the {{site.data.keyword.cloudant_short_notm}} API responds with a `429: too many requests` HTTP response.
 Your application might retry the request later.
 You can use our official libraries to retry such requests with an exponential back off.